canonical/data-science-stack/docs/how-to/jupyter-notebook/create-notebook.rst

     .. code-block:: bash

-        dss list-images
+        dss create --help

+    The help text includes a list of recommended images and aliases so you don't need to type the full image name.
 For this guide, we will use the image `kubeflownotebookswg/jupyter-scipy:v1.8.0`

 2. **Create the notebook**: